Mazen-14/Web-Scraping/README.md

 # Web-Scraping
-The project involves extracting specific data from an HTML webpage using Python and saving it into a structured JSON file and CSV file.
+The project extract specific data from an HTML webpage using Python and saving it into a JSON file and CSV file.
 The extracted data includes hyperlinks, video links, and book card information (title, price, stock availability and button text).

 # Files-Contained